advancedresearch/the_century_of_satire/the-historical-jesus.md

 ### Was the historical Jesus the Joshua that succeeded Moses?

-In the myth about Moses, who never existed historically, Joshua takes over the leadership after Moses dies.
+In the myth about Moses (who probably never existed historically), Joshua takes over the leadership after Moses dies.

 The name "Jesus" is actually the same name as "Joshua".
 We just use different spellings because it makes it easier to distinguish these characters in the bible from each other.

-Many people where named Joshua around Jesus' time, often based on that character and relatives named after him.
+Many people where named Joshua around Jesus' time, often based on that character and/or relatives named after this Joshua from the story.

-In some Catacomb paintings, which are the earliest surviving samples of Christian art, Jesus is depicted side by side with Moses, which signifies that Jesus is a successor of Moses.
+In some Catacomb paintings, which are the earliest surviving samples of Christian art, Jesus is depicted side by side with Moses, which signifies that Jesus might possibly be a successor of Moses.

-There is a possibility that Early Christians thought about Jesus as Yoshua reborn.
+There is a chance that Early Christians thought about Jesus as Yoshua reborn.
 This is also a point in a dialogue in all 3 synoptic gospels, where Jesus is asked whether he is Elijah or one of the prophets (Matthew 16:14, Mark 8:28, and Luke 9:19).